nini2009ph/Cpp-ScratchClient/README.md

 ```

 # Help
-If you need help go to my Scratch profile: <https://scratch.mit.edu/users/nini2009ph/> or submit an issue.
+If you need help go to my Scratch profile <https://scratch.mit.edu/users/nini2009ph/> or submit an issue.